qcausa/safety/plugins/wc-product-table-lite/readme.txt

 = How do I replace my default WooCommerce shop grid with a product table? =

-Use the 'Archive Override' facility available in WooCommerce Product Table PRO (premium version).
+Use the [Archive Override](https://wcproducttable.com/documentation/enable-archive-override) facility available in WooCommerce Product Table PRO (premium version).
 This facility lets you conveniently replace default WooCommerce grids with product tables on all your product archive pages — shop, category, tag, attribute, search.
 The facility is located in WP Dashboard > Product Tables > Settings > Archive Override.

 = How do I create a new table? =